ethereum/aleth/doc/database_layout.rst

 ===============

-Aleth uses three databases, all of them are essentially just key-value storages (LevelDB or RocksDB is used depending on build settings).
-Their physical disk locations are as follows:
+Aleth uses three databases, all of them are essentially just key-value storages (MemoryDB, LevelDB, or RocksDB is used depending on the runtime settings).
+Their physical disk locations are as follows (note that this doesn't apply to MemoryDB):

 -  Blocks - ``{ETH_DATABASE_DIR}/{GENESIS_HASH}/blocks``
 -  Extras -